Emily Brown (ice hockey)

-Emily Brown (born December 30, 1998) is an American ice hockey defender for the Seattle Torrent of the Professional Women's Hockey League (PWHL).
-She previously played for the Boston Fleet of the PWHL.
+Emily Brown (born December 30, 1998) is an American ice hockey player who is a defender for the Seattle Torrent of the Professional Women's Hockey League (PWHL), where she serves as an alternate captain.
+She previously played for the Boston Fleet of the PWHL and was part of their Walter Cup finals appearance during the league's inaugural season.

 Brown played college ice hockey for the Minnesota Golden Gophers women's ice hockey program, serving as co-captain for two seasons and captain for one season.
+Known as a shutdown defender, she finished her college career ranked second in program history in games played (167) and earned All-WCHA honors four times, while also being recognized as a WCHA Scholar-Athlete for four consecutive years.